flaviostutz/golang-lambda-container-demo/README.md

 For Lambda deployments, the same container image can be deployed as a AWS Lambda function without modifications.

+Check complete script with Cloudformation templates for provisioning all AWS resources below.

 ## Usage

 ### For local or plain HTTP deployments